Last Updated on June 22, 2023 by Maryam Siddiqui

 Which Portuguese cities have the best transport system?

 Despite being a tourist or a new expat, this is a crucial question.
 After all, you’re moving to a new country and want the freedom to travel places.
-While public transport in Portugal is easily accessible in all regions, the systems are excellent in some major cities!
+While public transport is easily accessible in all regions, the systems are excellent in some major cities!

 Public transport in Lisbon